COMPASS: Cognitive MCTS-Guided Process Alignment for Safe Search Agents

 Article Excerpt

 From source RSS / original summaryarXiv:2605.
-30838v1 Announce Type: new Abstract: LLM-powered search agents enable multi-step reasoning and tool use.
+30838v1 Announce Type: new Abstract: LLM-powered search agents enable multi-step reasoning and .
 However, these capabilities introduce retrieval-induced safety degradation, as harmful intents may decompose into seemingly innocuous sub-queries that lead to unsafe outcomes.
 Existing alignment methods struggle to capture sparse safety signals and fail to supervise diverse violations across multi-step interactions.

 We propose COMPASS, a Cognitive MCTS-Guided Process Alignment framework designed to achieve robust safety alignment throughout the agent workflow while preserving general utility.
 COMPASS integrates cognitive tree exploration (CTE) to efficiently synthesize stealthy attack trajectories, and introspective step-wise alignment (ISA) to isolate risky intermediate actions for fine-grained process supervision.